robertwenner/comics/doc/checks.md

 Actors metadata is expected to be an array at `who` -> `language`.

-In the following example you'll get an error because the English character list has less items than the others.
+In the following example you'll get an error because the English character list has fewer items than the others.

 ```json
 {